amanpuri-ex/amanpuri_trade_sample/README.md

 # amanpuri_trade_sample
-amanpuri exchange client class and sample program

-This is how to test on Amazon EC2 client.
+This is how to test sample program on Amazon EC2 client.

 **Install git and clone Repository**
 ```python